Passes for expropriated persons

 How does this pass for the Forillon National Park work?

 - At Forillon National Park, this pass will take the form of an identity card with photo and will be issued to any eligible person who applies for one.
-It is a personal non-transferable pass that will be renewable every five years.
+It is a personal non-transferable pass.

 - Upon presenting their pass at Forillon National Park toll kiosks, pass holders will have free access, all year round, to places within the park that have special personal or family significance to them.